bterwijn/memory_graph/README.md

 ### Custom Accessor Functions ###
 For any type a custom accessor function can be introduced.
-For example Panda DataFrames and Series are not visualized correctly by default.
+For example Pandas DataFrames and Series are not visualized correctly by default.
 This can be fixed by adding custom accessor functions:
 ```python
 import pandas as pd